aridjayarecipes/cutesrecipes.web.app/content/post/2395-recipe-of-ultimate-black-bean-and-amp-avocado-burgers.md

-So that's going to wrap it up for this special food black bean & avocado burgers recipe.
+So that's going to wrap it up for this special food black bean &amp; avocado burgers recipe.
 Thanks so much for your time.
 I'm sure that you can make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Remember to save this page on your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!